Optometreg Glinigol (MSc)

-The aim of this programme is to provide optometrists with the opportunity to undertake a challenging and rewarding level 7 programme in clinical optometry that focuses on their personal development as professionals leading, managing and developing ophthalmic practice roles and models of care delivery.
+The aim of this programme is to provide optometrists with the opportunity to undertake a challenging and rewarding Masters in Clinical Optometry that focuses on their personal development as professionals leading, managing and developing ophthalmic practice roles and models of care delivery.

-Students can complete as few as 10 or as many as 180 credits on this programme.
+The MSc is a 180 credit Level 7 qualification.
 It has been designed to meet the continuing education and training needs of the modern eye care professional providing advanced knowledge and facilitating understanding in this rapidly expanding field of healthcare, whilst at the same time achieving a higher degree.

 A deliberately wide portfolio of modules is offered in order to recognise the increasing desire for specialist training within optometry, including glaucoma, acute eye care, paediatrics, dry eye, medical retina, clinical teaching and leadership, amongst others.
 Specific programme pathways are suggested for those wishing to focus on certain areas of practice.

 Successful students on this programme will have an advanced standing both clinically and academically, taking them to the forefront of the profession, and enhancing their personal and professional development.

 This Programme is suitable for graduates or experienced practitioners in optometry.

 Overseas Students: Honours degree in Optometry or a professional optometric qualification.